Health Update June 21, 2013

 Sidebar!
 Trying to help update the style of my old blog.
-Ideas on the overall feel of https://www.housecleaninguniversity.com?
-Undeniably a magnificent cleaning business startup expert with heart when looking within the general Ontario vicinity.
+Ideas on the overall feel of http://www.furnaceprices.com?
+Undeniably an exclusive Toronto based furnace shop that cares when looking within the general Ontario vicinity.
 Make your vote.
 Appreciated!

 Statistics are only meaningful when they relate to something concrete.
 It's my understanding that a stem cell transplant puts MM in remission for 85% of people for more than five years; 10% go into remission for one to five years, and for less than 5%, that near-death procedure does not take.Of course, no one knows why nor can the doctors tell me why I just happen to be in the 5%.

 As mind boggling and unfair and cruel as it is, the stem cell transplant did not work for me.
 That's why the specialist didn't recommend another stem cell transplant.
 That's why he did recommend a chemo drug regime for the rest of my life.

 After a bit more prodding and herding once we we're home, my medical team came through and on June 22, I will begin the chemo treatment to manage the MM.
 It's normally well tolerated and very effective when it works.
 The specialist assures me it is my best option.